Scallop Scampi Recipe

 Key Ingredients and Tips

 - Colossal Diver Scallops – Pick the biggest scallops you can find, fresh or frozen.
 I typically try to find the freshest ones I can.
+If frozen, thaw them fully before starting.

-- Oil – Typically I will use a high quality olive oil – it has a high burn point and tastes delicious.
+- Oil – Typically, I will use a high-quality olive oil.
+It has a high burn point and tastes delicious.
 You can also use canola or avocado oil as a substitute.

 - Butter – I almost always prefer to use unsalted butter and add salt as needed at the end.